websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/completely-custom-configuration.md

 # Completely Custom Configuration

 A configuration UI is automatically generated when you [create a configuration interface](./setting-and-accessing-configurations.html#creating-the-configuration-interface).
 But in some cases you may want a completely custom UI for your configuration.
-For example, you plan to handle the configuration programmatically instead of using Liferay's Configuration Admin service.
+For example, you plan to handle the configuration programmatically instead of using Liferay's Configuration Admin.
 Or maybe you want the flexibility of creating a completely custom UI.

 ## See the Example Project